fbpx

 Today, North Broad Street might seem an unlikely location for opera lovers, but at the dawn of the 20th Century, it was an affluent part of the City, lined with the mansions of wealthy industrialists.
 By the late 20th Century, North Broad Street was in decline and the Metropolitan Opera House became inactive as a music venue.

-In 2018, after a $56 million-dollar restoration, the 113-year-old opera house reopened as the MET Philadelphia, featuring a performance by Bob Dylan to a sold-out audience.
+In 2018, after a $56 million restoration, the 113-year-old opera house reopened as the MET Philadelphia, featuring a performance by Bob Dylan to a sold-out audience.
 The new space has art deco elements and marks the revitalization of North Broad Street.
 Upcoming performances include Sting, Ringo Starr, and Alicia Keys.

 The Tower Theater